Carolina College of Natural Health Sciences

 How Does This Ayurvedic Recipe Improve Wellness?

-The hearty warmth of rosemary olive oil is a stirring contrast to the bright and cheery essence of peach in this dashing adaption of peaches & cream.
+The hearty warmth of rosemary olive oil is a stirring contrast to the bright and cheery essence of peach in this dashing adaption of peach sorbet.
 The aromatic rosemary is sharp & full of invigorating passion.
 It's warmth collides vividly with the refreshing peach sorbet, whose rosy hue offers plush sweetness.
 The melange of sparkling peach and green rosemary draws your senses to rustic Tuscany, where the dry heat of the countryside slows the pace of life.
 As you indulge, watch as your mind sets sail to the foothills of Florence.
 One bite will fill you with the feeling that "everything's perfect, just right, like a peach."

 Soothing Balm for Hay-Fever